How to make soft and Idlis every time. Easy homemade method

 Step 2: Grease and Pour

-Lightly grease idli moulds.
+Grease idli moulds.
 Pour batter into each cavity (¾ full).

 Step 3: Steam the Idlis